lobstertank/WatchDog/PRODUCT_DOCUMENTATION.md

 - Regular messages
 - Test mode messages (prefixed with "🧪 ТЕСТ: ")

+## Holiday Handling
+The application is aware of holidays and working days:
+- Uses JSON files (`holidays_2025.json`, `holidays_2026.json`) to store holiday information
+- Automatically skips checks on non-working days
+- Can be forced to run regardless of holidays using `launcher_force.py`
+- Holiday calendar is automatically updated on the first Monday of each month

 ## CI/CD Pipeline
 The project uses GitHub Actions for continuous integration and deployment:
 - Automated testing on code changes
 - Manual or automated deployment to production
 - Release management with versioning
+- Automatic verification of deployment success

+## Troubleshooting
+Common issues and their solutions:
+- **Bot not running**: Check cron jobs with `crontab -l` and logs in `logs/bot.log`
+- **API errors**: Verify API keys in `.env` file
+- **Holiday detection issues**: Check holiday files and run `holiday_checker_json.py` manually
+- **Deployment failures**: Check GitHub Actions logs and SSH connectivity